okkonie/sahkonaytto/README.md

 ### sähkönäyttö

-A mobile app made to view electricity price in Finland.
+A mobile app made to view electricity price in Finland.<br>
 Idea was to put it to an old phone to have it display the prices 24/7.

 <img src="preview.png" width="100%">

+### TODO
+- [ ] Update UI